 If you have the appropriate amount of income saved, self-insuring may be an option for you.
 But be aware of how much is “enough”.
 Even though it’s hard to predict the future, you should consider the current direct and indirect costs of care and rising inflation rates.

-After running through the exercise, if you are unsure if you have enough saved, visit our Cost Calculator Now to get a quote on long term care insurance.
+After running through the exercise, if you are unsure if you have enough saved, get a quote on long term care insurance.

 BUY LONG TERM CARE INSURANCE

 For some people, buying long term care insurance could be the option that best suit their needs.
 Many people are unaware of how affordable and useful long term care insurance can be for families.
 Like all insurance, it offers an amount of protection*, which acts as safeguard and safety net for your financial strategy.

 What are the odds of experiencing a long term care event?
 Let’s compare this to other insurance risks including coverage for your home, car, and personal health.